 Why the book includes a section of Author's Notes with the stories behind the stories.

-Writers on Writing radio interview.
-Work Stew podcast.
+Got your headphones ready?
+Writers on Writing radio interview and Work Stew podcast.

-I love stories such as David Bezmozgis' "Natasha" that are hilariously entertaining while they quietly work on your heart.
+I love stories such as David Bezmozgis' "Natasha" that are wildly entertaining while they quietly work on your heart.